Wisconsin Correctional Association

 Kari Ives

-Charlie earned his Associate’s from Fox Valley Technical College, his Bachelor’s and Master’s degrees from Lakeland University in Sheboygan.
+Charlie earned his Associate’s from Fox Valley Technical College and Bachelor’s and Masters degrees from Lakeland University in Sheboygan.
 While finishing his Bachelor’s, Charlie started state service with Winnebago Mental Health, then worked in the Department of Corrections for over 20 years.
 Many of you will recognize Charlie from efforts with inmate services for the department including canteen, hobby, property, tablets and kiosks.
 These are just some of the programs that followed Charlie as he moved from Waupun Correctional, to the Wisconsin Women’s Correctional System, and to Green Bay Correctional.

 Charlie left Corrections when he took the position of CFO and Bureau Director for the Bureau of Business Services within the Department of Administration, Division of Enterprise Technology.
 At that time of his departure from DAI, he was still the IMT Leader and had been the Logistics Chief for the DOC’s response to the COVID-19 outbreak since the EOC was set up.